ksadangrit/cats-nz/README.md

 cats_nz <- read_csv("/Users/yanhua1/Downloads/pet_cats_nz.csv") %>%
   clean_names()
 ```
-Next, we will import the reference dataser with clean column names using the below code.
+Next, we will import the reference dataset with clean column names using the below code.
 ```
 cats_reference <- read_csv("/Users/yanhua1/Downloads/pet_cats_nz_reference_data.csv") %>%
   clean_names()
 ```
-We will check out all the columns and the data using the `glimpse()` function and check whether all the event ids are unique and matches the number of roes using `length()`
+We will check out all the columns and the data using the `glimpse()` function and check whether all the event ids are unique and matches the number of rows using `length()`
 ```
 glimpse(cats_nz)
 glimpse(cats_reference)